Wyoming Court Records

 WyomingCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WyomingCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-When parties who have had a child together undergo divorce, separation, paternity testing, a custody battle can follow.
-If the court grants one parent custody of the child, the law still requires that both parents support them.
-Parties will create a custody arrangement that works for both of them and helps the child.
-In Wyoming, child support is included in custody arrangements and refers to the monetary support that one party gives to the other, who has custody of the child.
+When parties who have had a child together undergo divorce, separation, or paternity testing, a custody battle may follow.
+If the court grants one parent custody of the child, the law still requires that both parents support the child.
+Parties typically create a custody arrangement that works for both of them and helps the child.
+In Wyoming, child support is usually included in custody arrangements and refers to the monetary support that one party gives to the other, who has custody of the child.
 The Wyoming Child Support Program of the Wyoming Department of Family Services is responsible for determining how much child support will be and enforcing the payments.

 - The name of the person involved in the record, unless said person is a juvenile